Jayshah6699/datascience-mashup/Blood donors prediction/README.md

 * The task is to predict if a blood donor will donate within a given time window.
 * Selecting model using  is done using TPOT.
 * Log normalization is used.
+* Logistic regression, random forest and tpot algorithms are used.
+* The final result shows that *logistic regression* performs best.